CitalopramReturn to Citalopram overview

 You must go straight to hospital with your tablets if you have any of these thoughts.
 You must tell the doctor that you are taking citalopram.
 There are other things you can take instead.

-Citalopram is a safe medication but rarely it can cause some serious side-effects.
+Citalopram is a safe medication but in rare cases it can cause some serious side-effects.

-A recent study found that citalopram and esitalopram (a very similar medicine) can change the way electricity goes through the heart (called the QT length).
+Citalopram and escitalopram (a very similar medicine) can change the way electricity goes through the heart (called the QT length).
+Escitalopram has less of this effect on the heart.
 Before starting citalopram your doctor may check your heart using a ECG.
 If you're taking any other medicines that affect your heart, your doctor may decide to use a different medicine or check your heart on a regular basis.

 Young people under 18 taking citalopram can get serious side-effects